swkeever/nwretina/src/content/your-visit-what-to-expect-during-your-first-visit.md

 * Plan on two hours for your first visit.
 * A driver is advised as your eyes will be dilated.
 * Please check with your insurance to see if a referral is required for your visit.

-If you have any questions about the above information, please [contact the office](/contact/).
-We are always happy to help.